10 of the Best Festivals to See in Thailand 2024

-When: the date of the Chinese New Year varies each year since it is based on the Chinese lunar calendar, but it generally falls in January or February.
-In 2020, it will be celebrated on January 25.
+When: The date of the Chinese New Year varies each year since it is based on the Chinese lunar calendar, but it generally falls in January or February.
+In 2024, it will be celebrated on February 10.

 Did any of these Thai festivals spark your wanderlust?
 Feel free to tell us and let us create a tailor-made trip around your interests.

 What Our Clients Say

 CONTACT A TRAVEL EXPERT